mahnuser/book-tracker/README.md

-_Simple Book Tracker that works local_
+_Simple Book Tracker that works on local._

 Builded with PyQt5.